torvalds/linux/Documentation/security/tpm/tpm_ffa_crb.rst

 specification defines FF-A messages that can be used by a client to signal when updates have been made to the CRB.

-How the Linux CRB driver interacts with FF-A is summarized below:
+How the GNU/Linux CRB driver interacts with FF-A is summarized below:

 - The tpm_crb_ffa driver registers with the FF-A subsystem in the kernel with an architected TPM service UUID defined in the CRB over FF-A spec.